javajosh/simpatico/core.md

 # Core.js
-javajosh 2023
+2024

 A handful of comprehensive helper functions to make working with ES6 more functional.
-To avoid ambiguity core functions are prefixed with `c.`.
+Focus is on types, predicates, assertions, functional helpers and general utilites.

 ## Logging